top of page

 Price differences usually come from:

-• lodge location (inside vs outside prime areas)
+• Lodge location (inside vs outside prime areas)

-• private vs shared vehicles
+• Private vs shared vehicles

-• guide experience
+• Guide experience

-• internal flights vs long road transfers
+• Internal flights vs long road transfers

-• seasonality and park fees
+• Seasonality and park fees

-• group size and flexibility
+• Group size and flexibility

-A lower price isn’t automatically worse — but you should understand what you’re trading off.
+A lower price isn’t automatically worse, but you should understand what you’re trading off.

-How to Choose the Right Type for You
+How to Choose the Right Model

 Instead of asking “which company is best?”, ask: